paulbradish/awesome-digital-marketing/README.md

 ### SEO Software (SaaS)
 - [Ahrefs](https://ahrefs.com/) - Everything you need to rank higher & get more traffic.
-   - [Ahrefs Academy](https://ahrefs.com/academy) - The best tools and data are worth nothing if you don’t know how to use them.
+   - [Ahrefs Academy](https://ahrefs.com/academy) - The best tools and data are worth nothing if you don't know how to use them.
    - [Ahrefs: The Definitive Guide](https://backlinko.com/ahrefs-guide) - Everything you need to know about Ahrefs link building and SEO software suite.
 This guide includes a ton of real examples of Ahrefs in action.
-   - [Ahrefs Webmaster Tools](https://ahrefs.com/webmaster-tools) - Improve your website’s SEO performance and get more traffic from search.
+   - [Ahrefs Webmaster Tools](https://ahrefs.com/webmaster-tools) - Improve your website's SEO performance and get more traffic from search.
 Free for website owners.
 - [BrightEdge](https://www.brightedge.com/) - A leading enterprise SEO solution and content performance marketing platform, helping customers (typically large corporations in my experience) generate more organic traffic.
 - [Majestic](https://majestic.com/) - Develop backlink strategies with their link intelligence data, build the strong SEO backlink campaigns to drive organic traffic and boost your rankings.
 - [Moz](https://moz.com/) - Best-in-class SEO software for nearly every situation, from all-in-one SEO platform to tools for local SEO, enterprise SERP analytics, and a powerful API.